 Abe Collins has milked cows and grazed cattle in Vermont, and is currently working out of Winooski, Vermont as a grazing consultant.

-Peter Donovan has herded sheep, and worked in the woods, agriculture, and cattle ranching.
-Since 1996 he has reported on innovative natural resource stewards, and most of his articles can be found on http://ManagingWholes.com.
-In the 1990s he studied holistic management with Allan Savory and consensus building with Bob Chadwick.
-A longtime resident of Wallowa County, in northeast Oregon, he currently lives in a school bus and is often elsewhere.
+Peter Donovan has herded sheep and cattle, and worked in the woods and on farms.
+Since 1996 he has reported on innovative natural resource stewards, and most of his articles can be found on https://ManagingWholes.com.
+In the 1990s he studied holistic management with Allan Savory, low-stress livestock handling with Bud Williams, and consensus building with Jeff Goebel and Bob Chadwick.
+In 2007 he founded the Soil Carbon Coalition and shortly afterwards embarked on the Soil Carbon Challenge.
+A longtime resident of Wallowa County in northeast Oregon, he currently lives in a school bus and is often elsewhere.

 Christina Allday-Bondy is an Associate Accredited Consultant and Educator with the Savory Institute.
 She lives in Albuquerque, New Mexico.

-Jeff Goebel is an experienced consensus facilitator and educator in Belen, New Mexico.
+Jeff Goebel is an experienced and successful consensus facilitator and educator in Belen, New Mexico.
 He is a Certified Educator with Holistic Management International.
 His website is http://www.aboutlistening.com.

 Jim Laurie has worked with John Todd building Living Machines (biological systems to purify wastewater).
 He lives in Woburn, Massachusetts.

 Joe Morris is a rancher in San Juan Bautista, California.

 Patrick O'Neill is an agronomist in Alamosa, Colorado.